 When picking out the perfect crate, sizing is key.
 It should be large enough for your puppy to stand up, turn around, and stretch.
-But it shouldn’t be so large that they can go the bathroom on one end and then sleep on the other end.
+But it shouldn’t be so large that they can go to the bathroom on one end and then sleep on the other end.
 Naturally, dogs don’t want to soil where they eat and sleep.

 *Click here to learn more about crate training and how to pick out the perfect crate.

 2) Don’t Turn To Puppy Pads

 I know some people will disagree with me on this one.
 And, sure, they can be beneficial at times.
 However, for the average dog mom, I’m not a believer in puppy training pads.
 Think about it: They teach your fur baby that it’s okay to go to the bathroom in the house.
 That’s the total opposite of what you are trying to teach them!
 So unless you are going to use the pee pads for the rest of your dog’s life, then they are simply adding an extra step in the training process.

 3) Have a Set Schedule

-Also, as you’re creating your daily schedule, carve out time for potty runs first thing in the morning, immediately after waking up from a nap and right before you go to bed.
+Also, as you’re creating your daily schedule, carve out time for potty runs first thing in the morning, immediately after waking up from naps, after playtime, and right before you go to bed.